-We aim to achieve high quality outcomes for Children and Young people by:
+We aim to achieve high quality outcomes for students by:

-- Developing the ability of C&YP to communicate and interact with others appropriately.
+- Developing their ability to communicate and interact with others appropriately.

-- Develop C&YP’s ability to be flexible and adapt to change.
+- Developing their ability to be flexible and adapt to change.

-- Encouraging C&YP to positively manage their behaviours and difficulties.
+- Encouraging them to positively manage their behaviours and difficulties.

-- Developing C&YP’s self-esteem, independence and ability to have positive and constructive relationships with others.
+- Developing their self-esteem, independence and ability to have positive and constructive relationships with others.

-- Providing a broad, balanced and relevant curriculum that meets each YP’s needs and ensures an appropriate balance between challenge and support.
+- Providing a broad, balanced and relevant curriculum that meets each of their needs and ensures an appropriate balance between challenge and support.

-- Providing a range of therapies to help YP overcome their difficulties and to reach their full potential.
+- Providing a range of therapies to help them overcome their difficulties and to reach their full potential.

-- To keep YP safe and protect their welfare, and through the broader curriculum develop their ability to keep themselves safe.
+- Keeping them safe and protecting their welfare, and through the broader curriculum developing their ability to keep themselves safe.

-- Encouraging C&YP to explore how they think and how they behave through a variety of therapeutic interventions, psychological, mental Health, SALT, OT, CBT, person centred approaches and art and play therapy.
+- Encouraging them to explore how they think and how they behave through a variety of therapeutic interventions, psychological, mental health, SALT, OT, CBT, person centred approaches and art and play therapy.

-- We are committed to the principle that all C&YP, regardless of their ability, race, gender, cultural and religious background or immigration status have the right and entitlement to the highest quality of education we can provide.
+- committing to the principle they all, regardless of their ability, race, gender, cultural and religious background or immigration status have the right and entitlement to the highest quality of education we can provide.

-- Working in partnership with parents/carers and other professionals as an effective multi-disciplinary team.
+- Working in partnership with their parents/carers and other professionals as an effective multi-disciplinary team.